diamondkinetics/api-guide/README.md

 ## Relationship Auto Loading
 It's common for an API consumer to need data related to a requested resource.
 The efficient way to accomplish this would be to allow related data to be returned along with the original requested resource.
-A good way to include related resources would be to use a query parameter named something along the lines of *embed*.
+A good way to include related resources would be to use a query parameter named something along the lines of *embed* for children, and *expand* for parents.
 This query parameter utilizes a comma separated list for it's value which represents a list of fields to be embedded with the requested resource.
 Dot-notation can be used to reference sub-fields.

 **NOTE:** Be wary of N+1 select scenarios when implementing this approach.